 Q.18.
 In the protoplast fusion experiment, name the physical barriers of a cell.
 How to overcome the barriers?

 A.18.
-In this experiment, the cell wall is the most significant physical barrier.
+In protoplast fusion experiment, the cell wall is the most significant physical barrier.
 It can be overcome by treating it with pectinase and cellulase enzymes that have the potential to digest the cell wall and release the bare protoplast girdled by the cell membrane only.

 Q.19.
 List a few examples of biofortified crops.
 How do they benefit society?

 A.19.
-Some examples are – Wheat, rice bathua spinach, maize, pulses Benefits:
+Some examples are Wheat, rice, spinach, maize and pulses

 - Fortified wheat is high in protein content